Cambodia Index

 141.158 has now turned up preserved outside the station in Ho Chi Minh City

-recent photograph of 141.182 outside the workshops at Di An (click image left
+Back in 2013 Chris Newman has supplied a then recent photograph of 141.182 outside the workshops at Di An.
+Chris also

 reports that privately owned 141.190 is still under active restoration inside,